 The parent materials are typical of inner Coast Range mountains of the Lake County subtype, with highly dissected valleys cut into soft Franciscan sediments, with abundant volcanic extrusive and intrusive formations (USGS 1985).
-Local formations on the western portion of the site including the proposed cultivation area are mapped as well-drained Sobrante-Guenoc-Hambright complex (#219), 15% to 30% slopes, with lesser proportions of Aiken (5%), Collayomi (5%), and rock outcrop (5%) soil types.
+Local formations on the western portion of the site including the proposed cultivation area are mapped as well-drained Konocti-Hambright complex, 5 to 15 percent slopes (#152), with lesser proportions of Aiken (5%), Collaoymi (5%), and Guenoc (4%) soils.
+The steep hillslopes on the east side of the parcel is mapped as well-drained Collayomi-Aiken-Whispering complex, 5-30% slopes (#127), with frequent rock outcrops.
+The central portion of the site is a northwest-southeast trending unit mapped as Sobrante-Collayomi-Whispering association, 15-30% slopes.
+Parent materials onsite are all generally alluvium derived from basalt.
 There are no serpentine or other ultramafic rock types onsite and no serpentine derived soils.
-There are no alkalai or vernal pool soil types onsite.
-The habitat is designated not prime farmland.
+There are no alkalai or vernal pool soil types onsite despite the presence of a volcanic basalt vernal pool to the south.
+These are generally very discrete habitat types and contain a unique suite of species adapted to the soil and inundation conditions.
+None of these types of pools are found on the project parcel.